How to Use Learning Stations in a High School Classroom

 Sometimes, though, you have a class that needs to be held accountable for their work.
 When I do, I’ll take in task sheets to give them a completion grade.
 I just assess that the work is done; however, there’s no reason why you couldn’t grade them for correct answers too.

-The key to successful stations is in the teacher’s hands.
+The key to successful stations in a high school classroom is in the teacher’s hands.
 You need to do the organization up front so they are ready to go when the students enter your room.
 But it’s also very important that you are circulating as the students work, so you can help them and keep them on task.

 Once students get used to the procedure, they’ll be asking to do stations again and again – but there will be some growing pains the first time you do it.
 Don’t be discouraged if it’s not completely smooth the first time, because you and the students have to get used to a new way of running the class.

-I hope I’ve helped you get a clearer idea of how to use stations in your classroom.
+I hope I’ve helped you get a clearer idea of how to use learning stations in a high school classroom.
 It may seem scary at first, but I think if you try, you’ll start using them as a regular activity with your students.
 Please leave any questions that you have in the comments!
 And, if you’d like some ready to go stations, check out the links below – or get them all in my Mega Bundle.